elastest/elastest.io-docs/docs/testing/sut.md

 - **Commands container images**: name of the container image
 - **Commands**: commands to execute
-- **Wait for http port**: port that ElasTest should wait for to be available before running your TJobs
+- **Port**: port that ElasTest should wait for to be available before running your TJobs
+- **Protocol**: protocol of the SuT url.
+Only Http and Https are available.

 <p></p>
 <div class="docs-gallery inline-block">